vastus/120-hour-epic-sax-marathon/predicates.markdown

 Let's write a function that returns a predicate.
 Suppose that I want to get all numbers greater than some limit from a sequence.
-I need a predicate for this grater than testing.
+I need a predicate for this greater than testing.
 Here's a function that returns such predicates.

 ~~~{.clojure}
 (defn greater-than [n]